-This manual provides you with information on the procedure to follow to file a complaint against someone by means of an independent third party.
+This manual provides you with information on what to do when someone files a complaint against you by the means of an independent party.
 The complaints procedure contains important guidelines, and we recommend that you read this manual in addition to the complaints procedure document.